The Aviation Medical Examiner is delegated authority to:

 It is, therefore, very important that the pilot makes sure that the “conditions” that are truly conditions that have been appropriately diagnosed by a physician with training and experience with that particular “condition”.

 With the help of aviation attorneys at Barnett Law Offices you can count on outstanding legal services.
-If you would like to talk with one of our aviation attorneys, please call us at (800) 578-5512 or write to us using our contact form.
+If you would like to talk with one of our aviation attorneys, please call us at (800) 578-5512 or write to us using our online contact form.